OF EXCELLENCE IN INTEGRITY

 Practical training in human rights and the law of armed conflict is provided to uniformed services at all levels, including: Armed Forces, Gendarmeries, Law Enforcement Agencies, Private Military Contractors and Private Security Companies).

-SARCOE provides Africa with an independent professional resource:
+AFCOE provides Africa with an independent professional resource:

 (1) to improve the rule of law, promote integrity and transparency, and address corruption and AML/CFT issues.
 Services include: Asset Recovery, Mediation and Dispute Resolution, Complex Internal and International Investigations, Law Reform and Litigation Drafting, Litigation Support, Monitoring and Verification programs); and